Dreamer474747/Dreamer474747.github.io/calculator/READme.md

 ## License

 This calculator is released under the MIT License.
-Feel free to use, modify, and distribute the code as per the terms of the license.
+Feel free to use, modify, and distribute the code as per the terms of the license. its just a simple calculator, sell it if you can.

 # Demo